OsamaTaher/Java-springboot-codebase/spring boot/common-user-management/README.md

 This project is a robust Spring Boot application featuring user management services designed to control user access dynamically.
 Each API endpoint is treated as a privilege that can be assigned to user roles, providing a fine-grained security model.
-It incorporates JWT (JSON Web Token) for secure and stateless authentication, alongside dynamic access checks for API security.
 Additionally, it utilizes @SendNotificationOnSuccess annotation to facilitate event generation upon the successful completion of annotated actions.

 - on startup the system will extract all defined routes and save to DB.
-- each role has a set of allowed privileges that can be modified as needed.
+- each role has a set of allowed privileges that can be modified on the fly.
 - default admin password will be printed on logs for the first time when there is no old admin account.
 - for performance reasons roles and its privileges are cached in memory to avoid hitting DB when checking access.
 - change role cache implementation by implementing "RoleCache" interface
 - in case of multiple controllers method with same name, a WARNING will be printed in logs, you can ignore this message if you rename privileges in DB later.

+ ****Note**
+  ` for stateless application please provide anothor implementation for  common.management.common.security.RoleCache, for example Redis.
+      and provide implementation for storageService  common.management.common.service.StorageService, for example Amazon S3 storage
+  `

 #Features
 * User Management: Granular control of user access via roles and privileges (routes).
 * Dynamic Access Check: Runtime validation to control access to resources dynamically.
 * Event Generation: @SendNotificationOnSuccess annotation for automatic event generation upon action completion.
-* JWT Security: Secure and stateless authentication.

 # Getting Started
 **Prerequisites**